 The UK tax authority, Her Majesty's Revenue & Customs (HMRC), allows companies to deduct intellectual property fees if firms can show the charges were made at "arm's length" - that is, if companies can show they would have agreed on the terms even if they were not connected.

-One way to prove this is to show that a license for which a royalty is paid is key to the subsidiary's profitability, said Stella Amiss, international tax partner with accountancy firm PwC.
+One way to prove this is to show that a licence for which a royalty is paid is key to the subsidiary's profitability, said Stella Amiss, international tax partner with accountancy firm PwC.
 After all, if you are paying for an asset that never generates a profit, you are probably paying too much.
 "You would need to show a track record of profitability," she said.

 Starbucks says it abides by the ‘arm's length' principle, even if the company has not been profitable in the UK.

 Accounts for McDonald's UK unit show it also pays trademark fees to associated companies, but these have generated profit.
 A spokeswoman for KFC said its UK unit did not pay such fees.